 That said, you don’t have to wear a wedding ring or engagement ring.

 You might want to wear an engagement ring only and give the wedding band a miss.
-Alternatively, you could select another piece of jewellery to stand in the place of a ring, like a necklace or a bracelet.
+Alternatively, you could select another accessory to stand in the place of a ring, like a watch, necklace or a bracelet.